atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `prepend`
     Prepend the given content to the file

-arg0
+arg0 : class java.lang.String : No Description

 ### `println`
     Cause the editor to print to the console.
 Useful for debugging if running editors locally.

-arg0
+arg0 : class java.lang.String : No Description

 ### `regexpReplace`
     Replace all occurrences of the given regexp in this file

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `replace`
     Replace all instances of the given literal string in this file

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `setContent`
     Set entire file content to new string

-arg0
+arg0 : class java.lang.String : No Description

 ### `setName`
     Set the file name, not path, to the given value

-arg0
+arg0 : class java.lang.String : No Description

 ### `setPackageName`
     Change the package name

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description

 ### `setPath`
     Change the path to the given value.
 Path should use forward slashes to denote directories

-arg0
+arg0 : class java.lang.String : No Description

 ### `underPath`
     Does this path begin with the given pattern?
 Pattern should contain slashes but not begin with a /

-arg0
+arg0 : class java.lang.String : No Description

 ## `line`
 **Represents a line within a text file**